Governance Audit

 5. Stakeholder Engagement Group

 Rationale for Inclusion: Facilitates effective communication and collaboration with key stakeholders, ensuring their needs and concerns are addressed throughout the project lifecycle.
+Crucial for project acceptance and impact.

 Responsibilities: